Tourist Visa Advice & Practical Asia Travel Tips

 Q: Is laundry service available during the tour?

 A: It really depends on the destination.
 In popular tourist areas of Southeast Asia, it isn’t hard to find self-serve laundry facilities or staff assisted shops where they don’t charge too much.
 When there is enough demand, the local guide may ask a local laundry service business to come to the hotel to pick up you dirty laundry.
 The service is very reasonably priced by Western standard and the turnaround is quick.
-However, the same cannot be said of China where every household has a washing machine.
+However, the same cannot be said of China and Japan where every household has a washing machine.
 Hotels provide speedy laundry service but the prices can be steep.
 It’s better to bring clothing that can be worn in layers and easy to wash by hand.
 This is particularly true with underwear and socks, which should be easy to wash by hand and dry quickly.

 Q: Do I need to bring my own hair dryer?